 Many employers include a preferred medical aid supplier or suppliers as part of their employment agreement with new employees.
 Although this reduces freedom of medical aid choice for company staff, it provides them with peace of mind.
 This results from knowing that they do not have to face underwriting restrictions like specific waiting periods.
 Those not on a company medical aid, can freely choose to belong to an open plan, accessible to all South Africans wanting to reduce the risks of private medical care.

-While determining which medical aid option is best for you, look for comparisons and quotes.
+While determining which option is the best for you, look for medical aid comparisons and quotes.